qwaneu/qwaneu.github.io/_drafts/what-to-put-where.md

 ## Learn what to put where

 "How can I learn more about what to put where?" a participant recently asked in our refactoring workshop.
-WTPW is very much about skill and design heuristics.
-There are no best practices or simple lists.
+There are no best practices or simple lists, it is about skills and design heuristics.
 So what _can_ you do?

-- Practice, lots of practice, **deliberate practice**
+- Practice, lots of practice, **deliberate practice**.
 - **Practice together** - run frequent team sessions to practice, e.g. in the form of [coding dojos](https://codingdojo.org/) or [ensemble programming](https://www.agilealliance.org/glossary/mob-programming/).
 By putting the code under a magnifying glass and nitpicking together, you will learn a lot, and